 You will want to produce as many of the same size of grounds as possible, and the only way to get this exactness is through the use of models equipped with burrs.

 The coffee grounds will still have a few “fines” or smaller pieces, but the incidence of this is greatly reduced from that produced by blade grinders.

 Controlling the number of fines and shapes of fines is the key to making a great coffee extraction, as it removes one more variable from the equation.

 Moreover, many burr equipped units are adjustable in that they can easily change the size of the grounds being produced.
 Those folks that aren’t coffee aficionados may not be aware of this, but each coffee brewing method requires a different grind size.

-French press requires a coarser ground, drip coffee a medium, and Turkish requires an ultra fine powder.
+French press requires a coarser ground, coffee from a drip pot a medium, and Turkish requires an ultra fine powder.
 Little changes in the particle size can have a big influence on taste, and you want to be able to easily adjust this.